-A detailed sediment and erosion control plan must approved by the Municipality prior to any construction and be prepared for all construction activities to ensure disturbed soils are not transported off-site into the negatively impacting aquatic life, fish and fish habitat.
+A detailed sediment and erosion control plan must be approved by the Municipality prior to any construction and be prepared for all construction activities to ensure disturbed soils are not transported off-site into the negatively impacting aquatic life, fish and fish habitat.
 This includes some temporary silt fence on the east side of the peninsula where the driveway is located to prevent sediment from running off that surface untreated into the lake.
+Sediment and erosion control measures must also be in place around the dry-boat slip to ensure disturbed soils are not released in Pigeon Lake.
+All disturbed soils around the boat slip will be stabilized immediately with native seeds.